 Hyundai Santa Fe review - Engines, performance and drive

-Engines, 0-60 acceleration and top speed
+0-62mph acceleration and top speed

 In this review

-- 4Interior, design and technologyQuality and design have taken a step forward, with huge amounts of space on offer inside the Santa Fe
+- 4Interior, design and technologyQuality and design have taken a step forward, with all Santa Fe models featuring an impressive amount of tech

 - 5Practicality, comfort and boot spaceThe Santa Fe majors on space, practicality and comfort, but the third row isn’t the most accommodating